Xata/vehiclemanager/README.md

 ## Description

-🐍 A Python application to keep track of vehicle's in your social circle.
+🌐 A Web App to keep track of vehicle's in your social circle.

-💡 VehicleManager was created to demonstrate my programming abilities.
+💻 VehicleManager was created to demonstrate my programming abilities.

 📷 Below is a screenshot of VehicleManager's frontend with example data: